F32Organization/Faithful32-1.12.2/MODLIST.md

 Dank Null | Not Implemented | danknull
 Dark Utilities | Textures from 1.10 | darkutils / minecraft
 Deep Resonance | Textures from 1.10 | deepresonance
-Disenchanter | Inn Progress | disenchanter
+Disenchanter | In Progress | disenchanter
 Draconic Evolution | In Progress | draconicevolution ElecCore | Not Implemented | eleccore
 Elevator Mod | Not Implemented | elevatorid